Quickstart

 Find where a symbol is defined

-Terminal window basemind query symbol "parseQuery"Output:
+Terminal window basemind code symbols "parseQuery"Output:

 src/parser.rs:142:1 parseQuery (function)src/utils.rs:89:1 parseQuery (type alias)Now you know exactly where to read — no grep noise, no manual parsing.